BlockchainCommons/SmartCustodyBook/manuscript/01-riskmodel.md

 ### Step 5: Brainstorm Custody Vulnerabilities

 You’re now ready to move on to your list of nodes, where your funds are held in custody by someone.
 You can follow a similar process here, where you list your nodes on a piece of paper and brainstorm the dangers of each: how could you lose your funds to vulnerabilities, threats, and hazards while they are sitting on that node?
-If one of your nodes has subassets, you probably want to brainstorm about the subassets, not the category (e.g., brainstorm about your Ledger wallet, not your cold storage generally).
+If one of your nodes has subassets, you probably want to brainstorm about the subassets, not the category, as that will more specifically identify the real-world vulnerabilities (e.g., brainstorm about your Ledger wallet, not your cold storage generally).

-Don’t worry about alternative nodes, like fiat currency accounts.
+Don’t worry about alternative nodes, like fiat currency accounts, as they're out-of-scope for this cryptocurrency risk modeling.

 ***Examples of Nodal Vulnerabilities:***